Elon Musk’s 5-minute rule: Block your time like Tesla’s CEO

 Elon Musk is possibly the busiest man on earth right now.

 The billionaire founder and CEO of Tesla and SpaceX, spends up to 100 hours a week on both companies — whilst plotting to transport humans to mars and chowing down lunch meals within 5 minutes, before getting back to his work.

 How does a mere human being manage their time so effectively on such a busy, hectic schedule?

-Many people point to Elon Musks’ ‘superhuman’ ability to focus without distractions, or his freakish level of genius.
+Even though many people point to Elon Musks’ ‘superhuman’ ability to focus without distractions, or his freakish level of genius.
 But, there’s a better explanation for his effective time management – time blocking.

 From the second Elon Musk’s head lifts off his bedroom pillow at 7 a.m., his day has already been pre-planned in advance.
-There’s no room for random interruptions — there are no blocks of time left unscheduled.
+There is no room for random interruptions — there are no blocks of time left unscheduled.
 In conclusion, no time wasters!

 Here are 3 simple and easy steps to quickly apply the time blocking method.

-Step 1: Divide a piece of ruled paper into two columns.
+Divide a piece of ruled paper into two columns.
 On the left column allocate every two lines to each hour or 5-minute block of the day (whichever you prefer).

-Step 2: Estimate the amount of time each task is going to take to complete, then write these tasks on the left column with their respective time blocks.
+Estimate the amount of time each task is going to take to complete, then write these tasks on the left column with their respective time blocks.
 Optional: add commentary notes in the corresponding right column.

-Step 3: Add buffer times or extra room around each time block to allow for adjustments or unexpected activities.
+Add buffer times or extra room around each time block to allow for adjustments or unexpected activities.